 The actuarial valuation of member liabilities reflects the actuarial assessment of the benefits accrued up to the reporting date and payable to members on retirement, resignation, death and disability.
-For the old scheme contributors and the employer funded defined benefit component in respect of new scheme contributors, the accrued liabilities are the present values of expected future benefit payments arising from membership of the Scheme up to 30 June 2022.
+For the old scheme contributors and the employer funded defined benefit component in respect of new scheme contributors, the accrued liabilities are the present values of expected future benefit payments arising from membership of the Scheme up to 30 June 2023.

-The expected future benefit payments have been determined using the 2019 triennial review assumptions relating to mortality, disability, withdrawal, preservation and retirement.
+The expected future benefit payments have been determined using the 2022 triennial review assumptions relating to mortality, disability, withdrawal, preservation and retirement.
 The actuarial valuation of member liabilities of the South Australian Superannuation Scheme is undertaken annually, as at the end of each financial year.
 The key assumptions used to determine the values of accrued benefits were:

-- The future rate of investment earnings (net of investment taxes and fees): 6.5 per cent per annum (2021: 6.5 per cent), - The future rate of salary growth: 2.5 per cent per annum (2021: 2.5 per cent), and - Long term inflation (CPI): 2.0 per cent per annum (2021: 2.0 per cent).
+- The future rate of investment earnings (net of investment taxes and fees): 7.0 per cent per annum (2022: 6.5 per cent),

+- The future rate of salary growth:

+- o non teachers: first two years: 2.0 per cent per annum; long term salary increase 4.0 per cent per annum (2022: 2.5 per cent)

+- o teachers: 4.0 per cent per annum, and

+- Inflation (CPI):

+- o first year: 4.0 per cent

+- o long term: 2.5 per cent per annum (2022: long term: 2.0 per cent per annum).